symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 forget to add the composer script handler to your ``composer.json`` as described below to have CreateBundle clone that repository for you.

 PHP dependencies are managed through composer.
-Besides the aforementioned CreatePHP, CreateBundle also needs the AsseticBundle and the FOSRestBundle which in turn needs the JmsSerializerBundle.
+Besides the before mentioned CreatePHP, the CreateBundle also requires the AsseticBundle and the FOSRestBundle which in turn needs the JmsSerializerBundle.
 Make sure you load all those bundles in your kernel and properly configure Assetic as described below.